hannesbarbez/BarbezDotEu.MicroBlog/README.md

 # BarbezDotEu.MicroBlog

-Base logic regarding microblogs and microblogging
+Contains base logic (DTOs, enumerations, equality comparers, ...) that can be used in the context of internet-based microblogs and microblogging services.